Samalmeida1028/sdp-team-12/README.md

 # sdp-team-12
 This is the repository for Team 12's Senior Design Project (SDP)

-## Navigation
+## Simulated Navigation using ROS2 Humble Navigation Stack

-In this branch, there are 2 main packages:
+In this branch:
 - basic_mobile_robot
-- navigator

 Before running, make sure to run both ```ros_humble_setup.sh``` and ```ros_humble_nav2_setup.sh``` scripts in ```basic_mobile_robot/rospkginstall``` directory, if you do not have ROS2 Humble and/or Nav2 installed